 C++-style casts eliminate many of the issues associated with C-style casts.
 See clauses 6.6 and 6.37 for a discussion of C++ conversion capabilities and errors.

-Don't write exception specifications on your functions unless you're forced to (because other code you can't change has already introduced them and/or you are in pre C++17 when dynamic exception was banned or C++20 when empty throw specification was banned to be replaced by noexcept)

 A specific issue exists with exceptions in that exception specifications aren't part of a function's type, except when they are.
 They form a shadow type system whereby writing an exception specification can be: